-For survivors that need help escaping domestic violence, Bradley Angle is an emergency shelter that provides equitable resources for underserved survivors of all genders and backgrounds to escape domestic violence and rebuild safe and prosperous lives.
-Bradley Angle offers compassionate services that center healing, empowerment, and education.
+For survivors that need help escaping domestic violence, Bradley Angle is an emergency shelter that provides equitable resources for underserved survivors of all genders and backgrounds to escape domestic violence.

 The Team